vrandall66/front-end-submissions-public/1901/mod-3/movie-tracker/bridgett-saad.md

-### Evaluator:
+### Evaluator: Leta
-### Students:
+### Students: Bridgett, Saad
-### Comments:
+### Comments: Really solid project in general

 ## Rubric

 ### Specification Adherence

 * 4 - All requirements from 3 are met.
 The application completes all iterations above and implements one or more of the extensions.
 And the evaluator has no recommendations for design changes.
 * 3 - The application completes all iterations above without error.
 Evaluator has minimal recommendations for design changes.
 * 2 - The application is in a usable state, but is missing part of one or more of the features outlined above.
 Evaluator has multiple recommendations for design changes.
 * 1 - The application is missing multiple features outlined above.
 Developer did minimal to no CSS for this project.

   [10 Essential Usability Guidelines.](https://speckyboy.com/10-essential-web-application-usability-guidelines/)

 ### Project Professionalism